210823-java-msa-wvu/jonathan-alvaradogomez-p1/README.md

 ### Once a **Benefits Coordinator (BenCo)** signs in, they have the ability to:
   - Approve/ deny employee's reimbursement request
-    - If denied, Direct Supervisor must provide a reason.
+    - If denied, BenCo must provide a reason.
   - Request additional information from
     - Employee before approval
     - Direct Supervisor before approval